Purple Heart Day

 It is estimated that 1.8 million soldiers have been the recipients of the Purple Heart Medal since 1932, some of them have been retroactively awarded the medal, as the award goes back to recognize those who served on and after 1917, in order to decorate those who fought in World War I.

-Over the year many famous people have been awarded the purple heart, these include:
+Over the years many famous people have been awarded the Purple Heart, these include:

 • The famous actor Charles Bronson, from films such as The Magnificent Seven, also served in the Air Force between 1943 -1946, leaving the military service due to injuries for which he received a Purple Heart.